KeivanS/Anharmonic-lattice-dynamics/SCOP8/docs/README.md

 #### How to Install/Compile Code on Windows(UPDATE: vscode)

 1. Install Visual Studio Code (download [here](https://code.visualstudio.com/download)).
-This is the ultimate all-in-one code development environment for Windows.
-Not only it's compatible and can switch with one click among C++, Python, Java, Fortran,...etc, it can also be integrated with Git, MinGW bash, WSL for Linux subsystem, SSH-remote connection, Jupyter Notebook, PDF Reader and more.
-I strongly recommend using it for coding.
+This is strongly recommended as it is most commonly used and supported 'all-in-one' code development environment for Windows by Microsoft community.
+Coding in C++, Python, Java, Fortran,...etc can be switched to and from with one click inside the IDE.
+VScode can also be integrated with Git, MinGW bash, WSL for Linux subsystem, SSH-remote connection, Jupyter Notebook, PDF Reader and more via powerful optional extensions.
 2. Install the latest MinGW (download [here](https://sourceforge.net/projects/mingw/)).
-I suggest installing it on C drive.
-Notice that you may later need download extra package via 'mingw-get', it's located in C:\MinGW\bin\mingw-get.exe
+Assume this is installed on C drive and beware that you may later need to download extra package via 'mingw-get', which is located in C:\MinGW\bin\mingw-get.exe
 3. Add MinGW to the system environment by:  Open control panel > system advanced settings > add path of "C:\MinGW", see below

 <img src="img\how.JPG" style="zoom:50%;" />

 4. Setup Fortran environment with VScode:

 - Install 'Modern Fortran' extension (download [here](https://marketplace.visualstudio.com/items?itemName=fortran-lang.linter-gfortran)) or press `Ctrl+Shift+X` in VScode and search for 'Modern Fortran'.
 There are also some useful extensions such as 'TODO Highlight'
 - Integrate msys bash(1.0) for compiling and running the code (assuming you installed MinGW in C:\MinGW):

   - Create a file `Run_MSYS.bat` in C:\MinGW\msys\1.0\, copy and paste the script below into the file

   ```
   @rem Do not use "echo off" to not affect any child calls.
   @SETLOCAL